Adammatthiesen/service-worker-example/README.md

-# 🔔 Astro Push Notifications CMS
+# 🔔 Astro Push Notifications Demo

 A complete CMS-ready example of implementing web push notifications in an Astro project with **user authentication**, **role-based permissions**, and **AstroDB** for data storage.